 Boards serve an important governance role, usually well defined in corporations, but less so in churches, where it is often confused with eldership.
 Regulatory requirements need to ensure that the activities of a church are safely and legally governed, but many board members also function as senior leaders in churches.
 Some boards therefore tend to adopt a leadership or management role which can create tension while also distracting from the task of governance.

 The three overarching responsibilities of a church board – culture, compliance and championing – act like the three legs on a stool which are all needed to support it.
 Without any of the legs there will be an adverse impact on the church’s overall leadership by its ministry team.
 Of course, flawed leadership may also have many other causes.

 1. Culture refers to the way people actually behave in practice, not simply what they say is important to them.
 Board members oversee organisational culture and are custodians of a church’s values, but not simply the ‘permission to play’ ones that every church would ideally showcase, such as integrity, evangelism, faithfulness, etc. (unless one warrants specific emphasis).
-A church doesn’t need to do everything equally well, and healthy boards help to enculturate important practices in the church’s policies and practices.
+A church doesn’t need to do everything equally well, and healthy boards help to enculturate important practices in the church’s policies and procedures.
 This involves being relational vision amplifiers to proactively avert unhealthy conflict.
 Naturally, a church’s key leader sets the vision, one that the board helps to drive and endorse but does not jointly set.
 When a board collectively seeks to exercise spiritual leadership it ventures outside its sphere of influence, irrespective of practices in non-church organisations.